 - Chest X-ray to rule out pneumonia, pulmonary infarction, cardiac failure.

-- If required, Ventilation-perfusion scan or pulmonary angiography to rule out pulmonary out pulmonary
+- Ventilation-perfusion scan or pulmonary angiography to rule out pulmonary causes

 - Hemoglobin spectroscopy to look for methaemoglobinaemia, sulfhaemoglobinaemia.